farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 The GM can use this when a task is so difficult that whatever the PC attempts, the best they will end up getting is "nothing".

 Obviously, doing nothing is boring.
 That's why you can boost that `no-effect` to a `limited effect` if you Push Yourself using charges of momentum.
-More on that in [Even the Odds](#even-the-odds)
+More on that in [Even the Odds](#even-the-odds).

 #### The Impact of Effect & Position